Jaswa315/Luna_Mhealth/pull_request_template.md

 # Context
 Describe what problem we are trying to solve.
 # Changes
 What did you change in the code?
-What files were added, removed, affected?
-What methods in the files were changed?
-# Test Results
+Why did you change code?
-Screenshot output of tests, relevant to PR
+# Notes

 # Checklist